+\textbf{Method.} We benchmark toxicity reduction by generating steered continuations from RealToxicityPrompts (\citep{gehman2020realtoxicityprompts}).
+Following \citealt{pei2023preadd} we use a random subset $n=1,000$.
+We repeat this sampling 5 times to obtain $p$-values ($t$-test against SOTA), bolding rows which are better with $p<0.05$.
+For each continuation, we use the \href{https://perspectiveapi.com/}{Perspective API} to score toxicity.

-\textbf{Toxicity reduction}.\quad To establish a common scale, we reused the baselines and PREADD results from \citet{pei2023preadd}, adding results from \citet{zhong2023air}.
-This yields 6 baselines to compare \shortmethod\,against.
-We also considered \cite{gu2022controllable} (which reported 0.043 toxicity), but we could not reproduce the results; also, their disfluency (54.6) is too high for practical use.
-We compare to ActAdd using OPT (\cite{zhang2022opt}) and LLaMA-3 (\cite{llama3}).
-Table~\ref{tab:tox} (matching methods on pretrained models) showed ActAdd-OPT has 8\% lower toxicity than the second-best, PREADD-D-OPT, and ActAdd-LLaMA-3 gives a 5\% drop over LLaMA-3 with a very small fluency penalty.
+\textbf{Results.} To establish a common scale, we reused the baselines and PREADD results from \citet{pei2023preadd}, adding Air-Decoding \citet{zhong2023air} and FUDGE \citet{yang-klein-2021-fudge}.
+This yields 6 baselines to compare {\shortmethod} against.
+(We also considered \cite{gu2022controllable} (which reported 0.043 toxicity), but we could not reproduce the results; also, their disfluency (54.6) is too high for practical use.)
+We compare to ActAdd using OPT (\cite{zhang2022opt}) and LLaMA-3 (\cite{llama3}).\footnote{We do not compare against finetuning because we wish to consider lighter-weight interventions which require minimal gradient updates.}

-\textbf{Sentiment control}.\quad Table~\ref{tab:sent} shows that our method is competitive on a conventional measure of sentiment control (\cite{maas2011}).
-We obtain state of the art success at steering from negative to positive sentiment; and the only method which outperforms ActAdd in the positive to negative direction incurs a large penalty to fluency (68.4 vs 24.2, when matching methods on the same pretrained model) and relevance.
-We speculate that the difficulty of steering LLaMa-3 towards negative sentiment is due to the output alignment methods used in its post-training.
-See Appendix~\ref{app:repro} for details.
+As shown in \Cref{tab:tox}, ActAdd-OPT has 8\% lower toxicity than the second-best, PREADD-D-OPT, and ActAdd-LLaMA-3 gives a 5\% drop over LLaMA-3 with a very small fluency penalty.

 \bgroup \arraystretch{1}